pourmalek/covir2/README.md

 ### Summary

-Estimates of seven studies, including international periodically updating studies of COVID-19 epidemic for Iran, for daily deaths, daily incident (new) cases, total (cumulative) deaths, and total (cumulative) incident cases are graphed, and Stata and csv data files are provided.
+Estimates of seven studies, including five international periodically updating studies of COVID-19 epidemic for Iran, for daily deaths, daily incident (new) cases, total (cumulative) deaths, and total (cumulative) incident cases are graphed, and Stata and csv data files are provided.
 Estimates of daily prevalent cases and hospital-related outcomes are also provided.
 <br/><br/>

 ### Methods